CabrilloRoboticsClub/cabrillo_rov_2023/setup/README.md

 ### Keeping up with Project Updates

-Your devbox has a command `cabrillo-update`.
+Your development box has a command `cabrillo-update`.
 Running the command will update your box with the latest changes from the infrastructure team.

 `<this guide is incomplete>`